markjprice/cs14net10/docs/ch02-decimal-vs-double.md

 # `decimal` vs. `double`

-The advice that I give in my book is that `decimal` is generally preferred over `double` in many cases, including CAD and general engineering.
-But as usual in programming, it's not always that straightforward.
 The crux of the debate rests on three main pillars:

 1.  **Rounding Errors Exist in Both:** `decimal` is not immune to rounding errors.
 The example `1D / 3D * 4.5D` resulting in `1.4999999999999999999999999998` is a perfect illustration of this.
 This demonstrates that simply using `decimal` does not eliminate the need to be mindful of precision.